 Inspect for any discharge or hernias

-Note any offensive smell – may suggest infection
+Note any offensive smell and erythema – may suggest infection

 Note any ambiguity of genitalia – e.g. congenital adrenal hyperplasia (in girls, boys with CAH will have normal genitalia)

 - Hydroceles – collection of fluid in the scrotum – transilluminates

 - Inspect labia – ensure they not be fused

 - Inspect clitoris – ensure it is normal size